jghoman/awesome-apache-airflow/README.md

 - [airflow-k8s-executor-on-GKE](https://github.com/EamonKeane/airflow-GKE-k8sExecutor-helm) - A detailed tutorial to get a scalable, low maintenance airflow kubernetes executor environment deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) with [helm](https://helm.sh/).
 - [airflow-cookbook](https://github.com/bahchis/airflow-cookbook) - Chef cookbook for deploying Airflow.
 - [Integrating Apache Airflow with Apache Ambari](https://medium.com/@mykolamykhalov/integrating-apache-airflow-with-apache-ambari-ccab2c90173) - [Mykola Mykhalov](https://www.linkedin.com/in/mykola-mykhalov-9079a8107/) walks through using [Apache Ambari](https://ambari.apache.org/) to configure and deploy an Airflow instance.
 - [Astronomer Platform](https://github.com/astronomerio/astronomer) - Apache Airflow as a Service on Kubernetes.
-For more information visit https://www.astronomer.io.
+For more information visit <https://www.astronomer.io>.
 - [Distribute & deploy Apache Airflow via Python PEX files](https://github.com/msumit/airflow-pex) - Example repo with steps to bundle, distribute, & deploy Apache Airflow as PEX files.
 - [Introducing KEDA for Airflow](https://www.astronomer.io/blog/the-keda-autoscaler/) - How to use KEDA scaler system to enable autoscaling of celery workers based on data stored in the Airflow metadata database.
 - [Airflow-Component](https://github.com/noelmcloughlin/airflow-component#lightweight-federated-apache-airflow-installer) - Lightweight installer of federated Airflow-Airflow (RabbitMQ) reference architectrure on Compute node(s).

 ## Introductions and tutorials
+- [Apache Airflow Zero to Hero — 37-part tutorial series](https://thecodeforge.io/devops/airflow-introduction/) - Free 37-article series covering Airflow 3.x from first install to production (DAGs, TaskFlow API, sensors, Celery/Kubernetes executors, monitoring, CI/CD).
+Each guide opens with a real production incident and includes runnable code.
 - [Apache Airflow Monitoring Metrics](https://youtu.be/xyeR_uFhnD4) - A two-part series by [maxcotec](https://maxcotec.com) on how you can utilize existing Airflow statsd metrics to monitor your airflow deployment on Grafana dashboard via Prometheus.
 Also learn how to create custom metrics.
 - [Introduction to Airflow](https://www.youtube.com/playlist?list=PLzKRcZrsJN_xcKKyKn18K7sWu5TTtdywh) - A web tutorial series by [maxcotec](https://maxcotec.com) for beginners and intermediate users of Apache Airflow.
 - [ETL with Apache Airflow for Data Analysis on Transaction Data](https://github.com/KimaruThagna/ml-pipelines-airflow).
 [Kimaru Thagana](https://www.linkedin.com/in/kimaru-thagana-4920b5181/) covers a practical case of doing an ETL process using Apache Airflow using a dummy ecommerce store's transactional, user and product data.
 The data is served via a flask API.